LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 Aren't files a logical location of binary data on disk?
 Well the previous statement is not entirely true.
 A more accurate saying would be to say "everything can be treated as a file".
-There is a singular common interface where a program can use open(), close(), read(), and write() no matter the "file".
+This means there is a singular common interface that programs use to interact with a file.
+Common operations like open(), close(), read(), and write() can be done regardless of what the file is.
-The actual implementation is abstracted away, and the program just has to worry about a byte stream.
+The actual implementation is abstracted away, and the program just has to worry about handling.
 Naturally, this means Linux has different kinds of files which are specified in the man page for find.
 They are shown below.
 ```